CDRevolution Leopard Integration Issues

 Cue Sheets with mp3 Audio Files

-There is currently a bug in Leopard which means that Cue Sheets with mp3 audio files can fail to burn.
-Cue Sheets with wav or aiff audio files seem to be unaffected.
-Apple are aware of this.
+There was a bug in Leopard which meant that Cue Sheets with mp3 audio files could fail to burn.
+Cue Sheets with wav or aiff audio files were unaffected.
+Apple fixed this in an update to Leopard (with changes in DiscRecording framework 4.0.7).

 Audio Track Duration